2018 Inata attack: Background

 Since 2017, Islamist militant groups such as Jama'at Nasr al-Islam wal-Muslimin, Islamic State in the Greater Sahara, and the homegrown Ansarul Islam have been active in northern Burkina Faso's Soum Province, on the Malian and Nigerien borders.
 The town of Inata is known for its productive gold mines, and is located in Soum.
 On September 23, three foreign nationals were kidnapped by militants at the mines.

 Attack

 Militants attacked an outpost of the Burkinabe gendarmerie in Inata at 8:50 p.m, close to the mines.
 Around forty men participated in the attack, riding on six motorcycles and two pickups.
 Burkinabe soldiers stated that the militants were heavily armed.
 The attackers destroyed several vehicles at the gold mine, and raided the dormitories of civilian miners and staff.

 Burkinabe authorities alerted French airplanes of Operation Barkhane and asked them to intervene.
-French officials then directed a MQ-9 drone to the area along with two Mirage 2000 planes and a C135 fueling plane that took off from Niamey.
+French officials then directed a MQ-9 drone to the area along with two Mirage 2000 planes and a C-135 fueling plane that took off from Niamey.
 The drone spotted a column of several motorcycles headed north from Inata towards the Malian border, and carried out an airstrike against them that night.